dnknth/ldap-ui/README.md

 ​    make setup

 Check the configuration in [settings.py](settings.py).
-It is very short and should be self-explaining (Python literacy helps).
+It is very short and should be self-explaining.

 ## Usage